rolfn/node-vxi11/README.md

 });
 ```

+Note for the special case 'readTimeout:0':
-Note: The special case 'readTimeout:0' ignores an IO timeout for buggy devices.
+* Ignores I/O timeout in DEVICE_READ procedure for buggy devices.
+* Sends null back if missing response from buggy devices.

 ## Possible improvements